 Recreational vehicles (RVs) offer comfort for travelers and come in different types: a bus-style motor home, a camper van, a travel trailer towed by a truck.
 Most consumers finance a part of the cost as RV prices can be as high as several hundred thousand dollars.
 You have several financing options for a truck and an RV depending on your situation.

-RV Financing with Truck
+RV Financing With Truck

 You may be able to finance an RV with the truck if you already have a truck loan and have paid it down significantly.
-If the difference between the value of your truck and the balance of your truck loan is what you need for your RV, a lender may refinance it.
-You will use the proceeds from refinancing to pay for your RV.
+If the difference between the value of your truck and the balance of your truck loan is what you need for your RV, a lender may offer a cash-out refinance.
+You will use the proceeds from this refinancing to pay for your RV.

 RV interest rates vary; check with various financial institutions to find the best option.
 When you inquire, lenders will give you a range of rates as they need to analyze your application and credit report to determine the exact rate.
-A lender may offer you a lower rate if you finance an auto and an RV loan at the same financial institution.
+A lender may offer you a lower rate if you opt to finance an auto and an RV loan at the same financial institution.

 If you decide to purchase a camper-style RV, you will need a heavy-duty truck to tow it.
 Many RV dealers sell trucks equipped to tow RV campers.
-Before you go shopping, you will need to get a loan pre-approval.
+Before you go shopping, you will need to get a loan pre-approval, points out Capital One.
 Submit an application and ask for a pre-qualification letter from a lender.